1999 Atlantic hurricane season: Hurricane Lenny

 A low pressure area developed into a tropical depression about 175 mi south of the Cayman Islands at 18:00 UTC on November 13.
 The depression began to move in an unusual eastward track across the Caribbean Sea along the southern periphery of a trough and strengthened into Tropical Storm Lenny on the following day.
 It attained hurricane status south of Jamaica on November 15 and passed south of Hispaniola and Puerto Rico over the next few days.
 Beginning on November 16, Lenny underwent rapid deepening, becoming a major hurricane early on November 17 while south of the Mona Passage.
 Later that day, Lenny peaked as a Category 4 hurricane with winds of 155 mph and a minimum pressure of 933 mbar while near Saint Croix.
 It gradually weakened due to wind shear while moving through the Leeward Islands, where it struck Saint Martin, Anguilla, and Saint Barthélemy.
 The system weakened to a tropical storm on November 19.
 After clearing the islands, Lenny deteriorated to a tropical depression on November 21 and dissipated on November 23, while located about 690 mi east of the Lesser Antilles.

 Before moving through the Lesser Antilles, Lenny produced rough surf that killed two people in northern Colombia.
 Strong winds and rainfall resulted in heavy crop damage in southeastern Puerto Rico.
 Lenny brought more heavy rains to areas in the Leeward Islands that had been affected by Hurricane Jose just one month earlier, and brought more damage to areas struck by Hurricane Georges in 1998.
 Despite the hurricane's passage near Saint Croix at peak intensity, damage on the small island was only described as "moderate", although there was widespread flooding and erosion.
 Damage in the United States territories totaled about $330 million.
 The highest precipitation total was 34.12 in at the police station on the French side of Saint Martin.
 On the island, the hurricane killed three people and destroyed more than 200 properties.
 In nearby Antigua and Barbuda, the hurricane killed one person; torrential rainfall there contaminated the local water supply.
 Significant storm damage occurred as far south as Grenada, where high surf isolated towns from the capital city.

 Storm names

 The following list of names was used for named storms that formed in the north Atlantic in 1999.
-This was the same list used for the 1993 season.
+This was the same list used for the 1993 season as no names were retired from that year.
 A storm was named Lenny for the first (and only) time in 1999.